-Fact 1: The world population is large and keeps growing
+Fact 1: World population is large and keeps growing

 As shown in Fig. 1 (upper), the world population, from 1.6 billion in 1900, now approaches 7 billion and is expected to be 9 billion by 2050.
 As depicted in Fig. 2, the rate of population growth varies.
-A very high rate is seen for 10 countries, mostly African and South Asian (Burundi, Laos, Liberia, Afghanistan, Eritrea and others), while for 27 countries, mostly East European (Moldova, Montenegro, Ukraine, Slovenia, Georgia, Russia and others) the rate is negative.
-From Fig. 2 (lower), it can be seen that there is at least one quantifiable determinant of the population growth: the rate of population growth is negatively correlated to the income (gross domestic product-GDP).
-Evidently, other factors (cultural, birth control) influence the growth rate, but these are more difficult to quantify.
+Very high rate is seen at 10 countries, mostly African and Southern Asian (Burundi, Laos, Liberia, Afghanistan, Eritrea and other), while in 27 countries, mostly Eastern European (Moldova, Montenegro, Ukraine, Slovenia, Georgia, Russia and other) the rate is negative.
+From Fig. 2 (lower) it can be seen that there is at least one quantifiable determinant of the population growth: The rate of population growth is negatively correlated to the income (gross domestic product-GDP).
+Evidently, other factors (cultural, birth control) influence growth rate, but these are more difficult to quantify.